pulumi/docs/content/docs/get-started/aws/modify-program.md

 aliases: ["/docs/quickstart/aws/modify-program/"]
 ---

-Now that we have an instance of our Pulumi program deployed, let's enable encryption on our S3 bucket.
+Now that we have an instance of our Pulumi program deployed, let's turn our bucket into a simple static website.

 Replace the entire contents of {{< langfile >}} with the following: